If you have a traumatic wound or an open sore that won’t go away, your doctor may refer you to a wound care center.

 - Cardiologists who treat high blood pressure and high cholesterol, conditions that can make it harder for wounds to heal

-- Endocrinologists who can help you get your Type 2 diabetes under control, lowering your risk of diabetic foot ulcers and Charcot foot
+- Endocrinologists who can help you get your Type 2 diabetes under control, lowering your risk of diabetic foot ulcers and Charcot's foot

 - Vascular surgeons who treat peripheral artery disease, a major cause of ischemic ulcers

-- Surgical and nonsurgical weight loss specialists who can help you achieve a healthy weight.
-Too much weight slows the wound healing process and puts you at risk for diabetes and other conditions that cause skin ulcers.
+- Surgical and nonsurgical weight loss specialists can help you achieve a healthy weight.
+Too much weight slows the wound healing process and puts you at risk for diabetes and other conditions that cause skin ulcers

 We see wound care patients at two locations, and offer hyperbaric oxygen therapy at our Lynchburg facility.